nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 only a single token type, the batch may contain single or multiple entries where token id will always be fixed `Single unit` value.

+FA2 token contract is fully responsible to assign and manage token IDs.
+FA2 clients MUST NOT depend on particular ID values to infer information about a token.

 Token contract MUST implement the following entry points.
 Notation is given in [cameLIGO language](https://ligolang.org) for readability but a Michelson interface will also be provided: